factorial-io/twenty-crm-php-client/MIGRATION.md

-# Migration Guide: v0.x → v1.0
+# Migration Guide: v0.3 → v0.4

-This guide helps you migrate from Twenty CRM PHP Client v0.x (hardcoded entities) to v1.0 (dynamic entity system with code generation).
+This guide helps you migrate from Twenty CRM PHP Client v0.3 and earlier (hardcoded entities) to v0.4 (dynamic entity system with code generation).

 ## Overview of Changes

-### What Changed in v1.0
+### What Changed in v0.4

-**v1.0 introduces a fundamental architectural shift:**
+**v0.4 introduces a fundamental architectural shift:**

 - **Removed**: Hardcoded `Contact`, `Company` DTOs and their services
 - **Added**: Dynamic entity system that works with ANY Twenty CRM entity